heshant3/Bus_Minder_App/README.md

-# Bus_Minder_App
+# Bus Minder Mobille App

 "Welcome to Bus Minder, your comprehensive solution for efficient bus management and passenger tracking.
-Our app, built with React Native, seamlessly integrates IoT technology powered by Arduino to provide real-time insights into bus operations.
+Our app, built with** React Native**, seamlessly integrates **IoT technology powered by Arduino** to provide real-time insights into bus operations.

 **Key Features:**